shlomnissan/raycaster-gl/README.md

 # Raycaster

-A simple raycasting engine using OpenGL and modern C++
+A simple raycasting engine using OpenGL and modern C++.

 ## Overview